Environmental Earth Sciences BSc (Honours) 2025 entry

 Do I need to have studied this subject before?

-Most students who enrol on this course have not studied Earth sciences at school, and choose Earth sciences based on a love of the environment, the outdoors, and science.
-If you are interested in the processes that shape the planet and its environment, a degree in Earth sciences is likely the right choice.
+Most students who enrol on this course have not studied Earth Sciences at school, and choose Earth Sciences based on a love of the environment, nature, and science.
+If you are interested in the processes that shape the planet and its environment, a degree in Environmental Earth Sciences is likely the right choice.
 Preference will be given to candidates with strong science qualifications.

 Alternative study options